filecoin-project/filecoin-network-viz/README.md

 # filecoin-network-viz
 Viz tool for Filecoin.

 A demo of this tool can be seen in [this talk](https://www.youtube.com/watch?v=w944sFTjLq8).
 Feel free to use and modify the library.
-Note that it is not actively maintained.
+Note that it is not actively maintained. [filecoin-network-sim](https://github.com/filecoin-project/filecoin-network-sim) is the required backend for this visualization tool.

 Network visualizer (this repo: filecoin-network-viz):
 ![Network Visualizer](/img/network-viz.png)

-[filecoin-network-sim](https://github.com/filecoin-project/filecoin-network-sim) is the required backend for this visualization tool:
 ![Network Visualizer CLI](/img/network-viz-cli.png)

 # License